Utah UCCJEA

 another proceeding or purpose.

-(2) A party is not subject to personal jurisdiction in this state
+(2) A party is not subject to personal jurisdiction in this state solely by

-proceeding under this chapter.
-If a party is subject to personal jurisdiction in
+this chapter.
+If a party is subject to personal jurisdiction in this state on a

-this state on a basis other than physical presence, the party may be served with
+basis other than physical presence, the party may be served with process in this

-jurisdiction of another state, service of process allowable under the laws of
+another state, service of process allowable under the laws of that state may be

-that state may be accomplished in this state.
+accomplished in this state.

-(3) The immunity granted by this section does not extend to civil
+(3) The immunity granted by this section does not extend to civil litigation

-this chapter committed by an individual while present in this state.
+committed by an individual while present in this state.

 (1) A court of this state may communicate with a court in another state